Visit

 How much does Career Academy cost the student?

-Currently, the cost of the program (tuition, fees, course materials and other supplies) is paid for by your school district; however, speak to your high school counselor about the consequences of withdrawing and/or unsatisfactory grades.
-Please note that second-year Career Academy aviation students who are accepted into the flight program are responsible for paying their own flight costs.
+Currently, the cost of the program (tuition, fees*, course materials and other supplies) is paid by the student's school district; however, review the school district's policy about any monetary consequences of withdrawal and/or unsatisfactory grades.

 What is the first step in getting started in Career Academy?